sfu-cl-lab/Yeti-Thesis-Project/Documentation of Database `chao_draft`.md

 ### Step 5: find corresponding CSS ranks from table_6 for skaters in table_2 (GP > 0) and table_5 (GP = 0).
 + Firstly, many skaters' CSS ranks can be matched by simply joining table_2 (or table_5) with table_6 on same DraftYear and same PlayerName.
 + However, due to misspelling or the use of nicknames, many skaters' ranks need to be matched painfully in the manual way.
-+ Also upated table_6 with corresponding PlayerId from table_2 and eliteId from table_5.
++ Also updated table_6 with corresponding PlayerId from table_2 and eliteId from table_5.
 + Note: many PlayerNames in table_6 have been modified corresponding to table_2 and table_5.

 ### Step 6: create seven-season stats tables that are equivalent to Wilson's table.